-The Company has established an Asset and Liability Management Committee ("ALCO").
+The Company is managed as part of the Hong Kong Country ALCO.
 The ALCO Charter includes the monitoring and control of liquidity and funding.
 ALCO monitors trends in balance sheet and ensures that any concerns that might impact the stability of the customer deposits are addressed effectively.